-Makefiles could explicitly declare all header dependencies, but that quickly becomes too cumbersome: each change to an individual source file may or may not require an adjustment in the makefile.
+Makefiles could explicitly declare all header dependencies, but that quickly becomes too cumbersome: each change to an individual source file might or might not require an adjustment in the makefile.
 Worse, conditionally compiled code can create so many permutations that the problem becomes intractable.